Enrique Acevedo: Education

 Acevedo has a master's degree in journalism from Columbia University Graduate School of Journalism.
 He was a Pritzker Fellow at the University of Chicago Institute of Politics in 2019.

 Career

+Starting in 2012 he was promoted to Noticiero Univision: Edicion Nocturna.
+He left the position in 2017.
+Continued working with Univision til 2020.

 During the 2016 presidential cycle, he co-moderated Univision's Democratic Debate and led the network's electoral coverage alongside Maria Elena Salinas and Jorge Ramos.

 On November 9th, 2023, TelevisaUnivision executives brought in Acevedo to interview former President Donald Trump from his Mar-a-Lago residence in Florida.
 The interview, “Donald Trump: La Entrevista”, was aired the day after the third Republican primary debate, in which Trump did not participate and instead held a rally in Hialeah, Florida.
 The interview was simulcast throughout the U.S. on Univision in Spanish and its sister channel UNIMÁS and on ViX’s news channel, Noticias Univision 24/7, in English with Spanish subtitles.
 Trump spoke to Acevedo about his plans for the future, his legal troubles, and the state of the nation, among other topics.